fabiofabrizi/pands-project/README.md

 ## About The Project

 This is the project for the Programming and Scripting module - Higher Diploma in Data Analytics.
-Fisher's Iris Data set is to be researched, and documentation (my opinions) and code (Python) must be produced.
+Fisher's Iris Dataset is to be researched, and documentation (my opinions) and code (Python) must be produced.
-Fisher's Iris Data set is also known as the *Iris* flower data set and is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in 1936.
+Fisher's Iris Dataset is also known as the *Iris* flower dataset and is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in 1936.

-The term *Multivariate* means that multiple variables are in the data set:
+The term *Multivariate* means that multiple variables are in the dataset:
 [1] sepal length
 [2] sepal width
 [3] petal length